torquebox/torquebox.org/news/2013-07-15-torquebox-3-0-0-beta1-released.md

-If you use Java EE then you'll need to download [JBoss EAP 6][download_eap], our new [TorqueBox overlay][download_overlay] for EAP 6, and unzip the TorqueBox overlay on top of the unzipped EAP
-6. We've added a [new section to the Getting Started Guide][eap_instructions] to walk you through this process.
+If you use Java EE then you'll need to download [JBoss EAP 6][download_eap], our new [TorqueBox overlay][download_overlay] for EAP 6, and unzip the TorqueBox overlay on top of EAP 6.
+We've added a [new section to the Getting Started Guide][eap_instructions] to walk you through this process.

 The TorqueBox EAP overlay is purely additive and does not modify any existing files when unzipped on top of a JBoss EAP 6